Multiple Sclerosis (MS) - What Increases Your Risk

 Race.
 People of Western European

-ancestry are more likely to develop MS. It is uncommon in Native Americans,
+ancestry are more likely to get MS.

 Being female.
-MS is about three
+MS is about 3

 times as common in women as in men.